Extremal Dependence Concepts: Dependence as a set of rearrangements

-Shuffle of Mins were originally introduced in Miku\-si{\'n}ski, Sherwood and Taylor (\citeyear{MST92b}) in the two-dimen\-sional case as copulas having as support a suitable rearrangement of the mass distribution of a particular copula, called the Min copula [see~\eqref{eq:mincopula} below]---hence the name.
-The multivariate definition given here is based on Corollary~2.3 of \citet{DS12} and clearly illustrates that shuffle of Mins expresses a special type of dependence, called \emph{mutually complete dependence} in \citet{hL63}, under which each component of a random vector is completely dependent on any of the others.
-The requirement of piecewise continuity of the rearrangements in Definition~\ref{de:som} is introduced only for historical reasons to match the bivariate definition given in \citet{MST92b}, but it is not really necessary.
+Shuffle of Mins were originally introduced in~\citet{MST92b} in the two-dimensional case as copulas having as support a suitable rearrangement of the mass distribution of a particular copula, called the Min copula (see~\eqref{eq:mincopula} below) -- hence the name.
+The multivariate definition given here is based on Corollary~2.3 of~\citet{DS12} and clearly illustrates that shuffle of Min's express a special type of dependence, called \emph{mutually complete dependence} in~\citet{hL63}, under which each component of a random vector is completely dependent on any of the others.
+The requirement of piecewise continuity of the rearrangements in Definition~\ref{de:som} is introduced only for historical reasons to match the bivariate definition given in~\citet{MST92b}, but it is not really necessary.

 Mutually completely dependent discrete random vectors can be represented in terms of a matrix.
-For a given $(n \times d)$-matrix $\mathbf{X}=(x_{i,j})$, we define $\mathcal{P}(\mathbf{X})$ as the set of all $(n \times d)$-matrices obtained from $\mathbf{X}$ by rearranging the elements within a number of its columns in a different order, that is,
+For a given $(n \times d)$-matrix $\vec{X}=(x_{i,j})$, we define $\mathcal{P}(\vec{X})$ as the set of all $(n \times d)$-matrices obtained from $\vec{X}$ by rearranging the elements within a number of its columns in a different order, that is

-We call each matrix in $\mathcal{P}(\mathbf{X})$ a \emph {rearrangement matrix}.
+We call each matrix in $\mathcal{P}(\vec{X})$ a \emph{rearrangement matrix}.